 1. You Have Rights as a Job Applicant

-For example, a prospective employer cannot ask a job applicant certain family-related questions during the hiring process.
+For example, a prospective employer cannot ask a job applicant certain family-related questions during the hiring process to avoid unjust rejections.

 2. You Should Receive a Contract of Employment

-Whilst legally they do not have to, within two months of starting the job an employee should receive a written statement clearly stating the basic details and the main terms and conditions of their employment.
+Whilst employers are not legally obligated to provide a contract, within two months of starting a position, an employee should receive a written statement clearly stating the basic details and the main terms and conditions of their employment.

 These would include: job title, expected hours of work, monthly wages, paid holiday and sick leave entitlement, details of any applicable pension scheme, minimum notice period, disciplinary process and procedure for reporting a grievance.

 3. You Must Receive Payslips and Deductions Should Be Clear